of the IAG/AIG

-The results research activity have been presented in over 50 national and international conferences and workshops and illustrated in about 180 papers.
-The experience achieved in geomorphological research, especially on landslides, enabled the writing of a series of chapters published on Italian and foreign textbooks and volumes, including the Encyclopedia of Geomorphology (Routledge, 2005), the Encyclopedia of Natural Hazards (Springer, 2013), the Treatise on Geomorphology (Academic Press, 2013), the Encyclopedia of Engineering Geology (Springer, 2017).
+The results of his research activity have been presented in over 50 national and international conferences and workshops and illustrated in over 200 papers.
+His experience in geomorphological research, especially on landslides, led to a series of chapters published in Italian and foreign textbooks and volumes, including the Encyclopedia of Geomorphology (Routledge, 2005), the Encyclopedia of Natural Hazards (Springer, 2013), the Treatise on Geomorphology (Academic Press, 2013), the Encyclopedia of Engineering Geology (Springer, 2017).

 Professor Mauro SOLDATI